chubbywallababy/EightSleepDemo/README.md

 # Post development thoughts

-After developing, I've realized the detail view would be a good first draft for weekly analysis, but it's hard to see any "big picture" data.
+- After developing, I've realized the detail view would be a good first draft for weekly analysis, but it's hard to see any "big picture" data.
 For instance, if I wanted to see my progress per week, this would not be an optimal view.
+- It would be nice to add the amount of time (in hours and minutes) with the sleep stage pie graph